Last

 The protagonists of this film are not only human.
 The microscopic species found become central characters and fill the screen, giving unprecedented access to an until now invisible world.

-Through the scientists' experiences, we witness an extraordinary expedition that challenges stereotypes and showcases their deep motivations.
-These hands-on explorers reveal their passion, and every tiny sea creature they find is a profound step forward.
+Through the scientists' experiences, we witness an extraordinary expedition that challenges stereotypes and showcases their deep motivations and every tiny sea creature they find is a profound step forward.

 The documentary underscores a powerful message—we can't protect what we don't know.
 These undiscovered species offer potential solutions to our terrestrial challenges and serve as crucial indicators of our planet's health, illuminating aspects of our own evolution."